-Disable/Enable Controls the ability for remote computers to access the web-based user interface for Interaction Media Server.
-If you disable HTTP/HTTPS access, you can access Interaction Media Server only through a web browser locally on the system.
+Controls the ability for remote computers to access the web-based user interface for Interaction Media Server.
+If you disable HTTP/HTTPS access, you can access Interaction Media Server only through a web browser locally on the system. blowser locally on the system.